 ApHCC horses have always been recognized as an ICAA approved breed!

 Please contact ICAA for the paperwork requirements for the registration of ApHCC eligible horses that have not yet been registered, and for any other questions.

 Stars Satinka, F2-2746

 The mailing address for ICAA is that of the Secretary, who is currently Sharon January.
-She is moving due to an unexpected change of work, and so the mailing address for ICAA has changed, effective immediately.
-Note: Due to the ineptness of the post office, we were originally issued a box (425) that was and had been owned by someone else for 50 years, and so we were issued another.
-The address below has the correct box number.
+She has moved due to an unexpected change of work, and so the mailing address for ICAA has changed, effective immediately.

 The new address is: